tomatolog/manticore/docs/4_real-time_indexes/known_caveats_with_rt_indexes.rst

 -  No transaction size limits are currently imposed; too many concurrent INSERT/REPLACE transactions might therefore consume a lot of RAM.

--  In case of a damaged binlog, recovery will stop on the f.html damaged transaction, even though it's technically possible to keep looking further for subsequent undamaged transactions, and recover those.
+-  In case of a damaged binlog, recovery will stop on the first damaged transaction, even though it's technically possible to keep looking further for subsequent undamaged transactions, and recover those.
    This mid-file damage case (due to flaky HDD/CDD/tape?) is supposed to